-My hope is that you will ask the Spirit to illuminate your mind with some practical ways you can prepare your child to live well in his future life.
+I hope that you will ask the Spirit to illuminate your mind with some practical ways you can prepare your child to live well in his future life.
 Parenting is hard work.
 Duh!
-This is why your first call to action is to ask God how to proceed.
+This challenge is why your first call to action is to ask God how to proceed.
 Each situation, family, and child are different.

 Though I do not believe what we did is best for you, here are some of the things we have done with our children.
 These things have worked for us, as we’ve tried to live in the grace, wisdom, and courage of preparing our children for the future.

 Systematic Theology (ST) – We began teaching our children ST by the time they were four and five years old.
-Concepts like omnipotence, omniscience, omnipresence, anthropomorphic expressions, hypostatic union, etc.
+Specific theological concepts like omnipotence, omniscience, omnipresence, anthropomorphic expressions, hypostatic union, etc.

-Cultural language – Around eleven/twelve years of age, I began teaching them a theology of language, while introducing them to the culture’s version of the language (cursing).
-This also included motivations of the heart.
+Cultural Language – Around eleven/twelve years of age, I began teaching them a theology of language, while introducing them to the culture’s version of the language (cursing).
+This training also included motivations of the heart.